Entertainment Magazine: Arizona: Renaissance

 Children delight in the return of a falcon, the king of sports, at the Falconer’s Heath.
 Kids also, love riding the people-powered Da Vinci’s Flying Machine, the Swan Swing, Christopher Columbus’ “Voyage to the New World”, the Slider Joust, as well as, the Piccolo Pony, a rocking horse bigger than an elephant.

 In addition to the people-powered rides, the Festival offers interactive games like the dragon climbing tower, the castle siege, Jacob’s Ladder, a maze and an archery range.
 Kids will surely be asking for a hat, wand, wooden sword, shield, or to have their face painted, or to make a sand dragon, along with other items available for purchase at the Festival.
-What’s more, kids will marvel at the tightrope antics of Dexter Tripp.
 Those bolder of heart may feed the dragon or play king of the log.